crajcan/the_rust_programming_language/notes.md

 If you wanted to match the pattern of calling `super` then performing some other work in your override function, you could use a conditional implementation where you impl the trait for types that implement some other trait.
 That way you could call methods from that other trait in your override method

 2. The other reason to use inheritance is to allow a child type to be used in the same places as the parent type.
-We usually say that code that case work with data of multiple types is _polymorphic_.
-Rust uses generics to abscrat over different possible types and trait bounds to impose constraints on what those types must provide.
+We usually say that code that can work with data of multiple types is _polymorphic_.
+Rust uses generics to abstract over different possible types and trait bounds to impose constraints on what those types must provide.
 This is referred to as _bounded parametric polymorphism_.

 Rust uses _trait objects_ instead of inheritance to avoid two common inheritance problems:

 1. Sharing too much code.
-2. Only being able to inherit from one parent
+2. Only being able to inherit from one parent. (a type enclosed in a trait object could implement the trait the trait object uses, but also implement any other number of traits)

 ## Using Trait Objects that Allow for Values of Different Types.